To apply for the September 2022 intake, please visit the UBC Faculty of Graduate and Postdoctoral Studies below:

-The Faculty of Graduate and Postdoctoral Studies Website
+Please contact the UBC Faculty of Graduate and Postdoctoral Studies for the inquiries below:

 - Application fees